Kaj de Rooij

-Kaj de Rooij (born 25 November 2000) is a Dutch professional footballer who plays as a forward for club PEC Zwolle.
+Kaj de Rooij (born 25 November 2000) is a Dutch professional footballer who plays as a forward for Segunda División club Real Valladolid.

 Club career

 He made his Eerste Divisie debut for FC Eindhoven on 17 August 2018 in a game against Jong PSV, as an 85th-minute substitute for Alessio Carlone.

 On 4 October 2020, he signed a three-year contract with NAC Breda.

 On 30 January 2024, de Rooij joined PEC Zwolle until the end of the season on an amateur basis.
+After the season, he signed a two-year professional deal.

+At the end of the 2025–26 season, his contract with PEC Zwolle was not renewed.
+De Rooij subsequently signed a four-year deal with Spanish club Real Valladolid.